ortutay/decloud/README.md

 <a name="policy"></a>
 #### Policies

 Decloud services can be configured to follow policies.
 These can be thought of a pricing strategies, or client selection strategies.
-To use a real world example: a high class bar may decide to be exclusive, but also allo rich clients to run up tabs of $1000+, while a working class bar may decide to allow anyone in, but only allow tabs up to $100.
+To use a real world example: a high class bar may decide to be exclusive, but also also rich clients to run up tabs of $1000+, while a working class bar may decide to allow anyone in, but only allow tabs up to $100.

 Policies exist in the following scopes: